Last updated: April 2018

 Training opportunities are available from a variety of sources including, but not limited to courses/programs available from local associations, training conducted by state associations, proprietary programs, NAR’s online courses, and others.

 Beginning October 2015, there is a continuing education (CE) option for members who want to satisfy both their required code of ethics training, and also receive CE credit towards their real estate license.
 The cost is $29.95.
-For additional information including list of states for approved CE credit, click here.
+Additional information, including a list of states for approved CE credit, is available.

 This is a determination associations have authority to make.
 The learning objectives and minimum criteria established in the Policy Statements are the tools associations will want to use in making such determinations.